Tuition, Loan and Scholarship Details

 The scholarship was created by Julie Shaw, RVT, VTS (Behavior), KPA-CTP (and one of the founding members of Society of Veterinary Behavior Technicians) in memory of “Faith”, the first service dog that she trained, using clicker training, for her son Dylan.
 Faith passed away of lymphosarcoma at the too young age of six, however through the recipients of the scholarship, Faith’s memory will live on.

 The Faith Scholarship is generously supported by the SVBT and is awarded up to three times yearly to recipients who have demonstrated a commitment to advancing the role of the veterinary technician in the discipline of veterinary behavior and desire to or are actively pursuing a Veterinary Technician Specialty Behavior.
-In the ten years since its creation in 2008, the Faith Scholarship has been awarded to over 18 veterinary technicians, several of whom have gone on to obtaining their VTS (Behavior).
+Since its creation in 2008, the Faith Scholarship has been awarded to 24 veterinary technicians, several of whom have gone on to obtaining their VTS (Behavior).